 Rupa Balasubramanian is a strategic advisor, working at the intersection of philanthropy, policy advocacy and social movements.
-Currently she serves as a Senior Advisor to the Pop Culture Collaborative, a philanthropic resource and funder learning community that uses grantmaking, convening, narrative strategy, and research to transform the narrative landscape for marginalized communities.
+Currently she serves as a Vice President at the Pop Culture Collaborative, a philanthropic resource and funder learning community that uses grantmaking, convening, narrative strategy, and research to transform the narrative landscape for marginalized communities.
 Formerly a Partner at Fundamental, a boutique philanthropic advising firm, Rupa has nearly 20 years of experience managing private and family foundations in Los Angeles, supporting organizations focused on education, women’s health, the environment, civic engagement, and civil rights.
 Rupa worked with Barbra Streisand and Cedars-Sinai Medical Center to create the Women’s Heart Alliance, a national non-profit organization aimed at increasing the awareness of women’s heart disease and advocate for gender-specific research.
 She serves on the board of directors of Vote.org and Planned Parenthood Los Angeles.
 Rupa previously worked in crisis management at Hill & Knowlton, Inc., a leading international communications firm.
 During the Clinton Administration, Rupa worked in the Press Secretary’s office at the White House.
 She graduated from the University of California, Santa Barbara and earned her Masters degree in Public Administration at the University of Southern California’s School of Policy, Planning and Development.